MontiCore/cd4analysis/cddiff/index.md

 The matching strategies are used both in the syntactic difference analysis and the conformance checker to identify incarnations.
 In both cases multiple matching strategies are used in combination.

+## Completing Concretizations of Reference Class Diagrams (upcoming)

+We are currently developing a tool that would allow for automatic completion of incomplete Class Diagrams based on a Reference Model.
+As of now, the tool is still under development and not ready to use.